darmie/linc_vpx/README.md

-# linc/empty
+# linc/vpx
-An example empty project to start a linc library.
+A libvpx linc binding for Haxe.

 For more information, see the [linc homepage](http://snowkit.github.io/linc/)